ClueLang/Clue/README.md

 local foo = 1;
 local bar = ?>(foo()) //foo is not a function so bar becomes nil
 ```
-**WIP: PGet is parsed but not compiled, using it will result in a crash**
+**WIP: PGet is parsed but not compiled, using it will result in a crash.**

 ## Loops (WIP)
 Some loops remain unchanged from Lua but there are some important differences and additions: